OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker and Kubernetes.

 To access the OpenFaaS gateway from the CLI, you need to export the

-$OPENFAAS_URL environment variable (you can get your gateway’s URL from Okteto Cloud’s) and login using the faas-cli login command:
+$OPENFAAS_PASSWORD environment variables (you can get your gateway’s URL from Okteto Cloud’s) and login using the faas-cli login command:

 Now that we have our instance of OpenFaaS, it’s time to deploy our first function.